dart-lang/language/working/0546-patterns/patterns-feature-specification.md

 *   **Record**: A record type schema with positional and named fields corresponding to the type schemas of the corresponding field subpatterns.

-*   **Extractor**: The type the extractor name resolves to. *This lets inference fill in type arguments in the value based on the extractor's type arguments, as in:*
+*   **Object**: The type the object name resolves to. *This lets inference fill in type arguments in the value based on the object's type arguments, as in:*

     ```dart
     var Foo<num>() = Foo();